-What Is the NEH/Reader's Digest Teacher-Scholar Program?
+What is the NEH/Reader's Digest Teacher-Scholar Program?

-As a part of its effort to improve the content and quality of humanities education in the nation's schools, the National Endowment for the Humanities, in partnership with a fund established by DeWitt Wallace, founder of Reader's Digest, has instituted a new program for elementary and secondary school teachers.
-Under the Teacher-Scholar Program, fifty-three teachers from around the nation will receive support for an academic year of full-time independent study in history, literature, foreign languages, and other disciplines of the humanities.
+As part of its effort to improve the content and quality of humanities education in the nation's schools, the National Endowment for the Humanities instituted this program for elementary and secondary school teachers.
+It did so in partnership with a fund established at the New York Community Trust by DeWitt Wallace, founder of Reader's Digest.
+Under the Teacher-Scholar Program, fifty-three teachers receive support for an academic year of full-time independent study in history, literature, foreign languages, and other disciplines of the humanities.

 The Teacher-Scholar Program is governed by the conviction that students benefit most when teachers have a mastery of their disciplines and are themselves actively engaged in learning.
-The program is therefore designed to give recipients an opportunity to spend a year increasing their understanding of texts, topics, and issues central to the subjects they teach.
+The program is designed to give recipients an opportunity to spend a year increasing their understanding of texts, topics, and issues bearing on the subjects they teach.

-The program allows for one award in each state, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands and is intended to replace the applicant's academic-year salary or supplement sabbatical pay up to the amount of the academic-year salary.
-The stipend may be as high as \$27,500 and may be supplemented by other grants or sabbatical support to equal the recipient's 1988-89 salary.
+The program provides one award in each state, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands and is intended to replace the applicant's academic-year salary or to supplement sabbatical pay up to the amount of the academic-year salary.
+The stipend may be as high as \$27,500 and may be supplemented by other grants or sabbatical support to equal the recipient's salary.
 There will also be an award of \$500 to purchase books for the teacher's school and a \$500 honorarium for a mentor, should the recipient elect to work with an expert in the field of his or her study.